KareemElsadek/PHP-Extension-Fuzzing/README.md

 # PHP-Extension-Fuzzing
-Simple PHP fuzzing list is commonly used in File Upload filters (Whitelist/Blacklist) Bypasses
+Simple PHP fuzzing list is commonly used in file upload filters (Whitelist/Blacklist) Bypass